joerush18/TwitterBot/README.md

 # TwitterBot
-This is a twitter both.
+This is a Open twitter bot created with selenium.
+I can Automatically:-
+1. Login
+2. Search item
+........add more its open source.
+Yeah........